Why Choose Cedars-Sinai Marina del Rey Hospital for Eyelid Trauma Treatment?

 When eyelid trauma is the result of a penetrating injury, medical assistance should be sought immediately in order to avoid possible complications.
 Cases that involve large lacerations on the surface of the eyelid often require sutures or surgical intervention, and thus can only be treated by a medical professional, though blunt injuries affecting the eyelid and its appearance can sometimes be treated at home.
 These alternative remedies should be used along with doctor-prescribed treatment and medication:

-Although there is no certain way to avoid injuries which can produce trauma to the eyelid, taking into consideration the following risk factors and their implications may help decrease your chances of injury:
+Although there is no certain way to avoid injuries that can produce trauma to the eyelid, taking into consideration the following risk factors and their implications may help decrease your chances of injury:

 Keep cleaning products and other household chemicals in a safe place: Children are more prone to eyelid trauma resulting from contact with chemical substances.
 It's highly recommended that you lock these products in a drawer or room that children cannot access.